 Additionally, when considering a program of study, undocumented immigrants shall take into account that federal law prohibits states from granting professional licenses to undocumented immigrants.

 III.
 General Enrollment Regulations

-B. All applicants and students who are not continuously enrolled for 12 months or more are required to complete the North Carolina Residency Determination Service interview online at NCresidency.org.
+- All applicants and students who are not continuously enrolled for 12 months or more are required to complete the North Carolina Residency Determination Service interview online at ncresidency.org.

 IV.
 Credit Transfer Regulation

-Central Piedmont Community College accepts credits by transfer from accredited post-secondary institutions, from military service schools, and on the basis of certain CLEP exams (see Policy 5.01 Credit from Other Institutions and Agencies).
+Central Piedmont Community College accepts credits by transfer from accredited post-secondary institutions, from military service schools, and on the basis of certain CLEP exams (refer to Policy 5.01: Credit from Other Institutions and Agencies).

 V. Admissions Procedures